mysociety/alaveteli/running/server.md

 # Production server best practices

 <p class="lead">
-  These notes serve as a checklist to make sure you're running your production server sensibly.
-Of course you should refer to this list before you've gone live.
+  These notes serve as a checklist of things to consider when you're ready to deploy your Alavetli site to production.
 </p>

 ## Hosting options

 * Cloud Server
 * Virtual Private Server